⚠ Important recall information appears below.

-Orijen is produced by Champion Petfoods, a company founded in 1985 in Canada.
+Orijen is produced by Champion Petfoods, a Canadian company.
 The products, including dog and cat food and treats, are designed to be biologically appropriate for pets.
-The company produces 8 varieties of pet food under the name Orijen and also offers freeze-dried dog food.

 Orijen Quick Facts

 Brand line includes: Orijen Original, Orijen Six Fish, Orijen Regional Red, Orijen Tundra, Orijen Fit & Trim, Orijen Senior, Orijen Freeze-Dried, Orijen Cat & Kitten, Orijen Dog Treats, Orijen Cat Treats

 Where to buy: Latest deals on Orijen dog or cat food